matt-antone/Scorer/memory-bank/activeContext.md

 - Improved systemd service configuration
 - Ensured proper display and touchscreen configuration on Raspberry Pi
 - Identified several platform-specific timing and synchronization issues
+- Updated the test runner to set DATABASE_URL to sqlite+aiosqlite:///db/game.db before running tests.
+- Added creation of the 'games' table in the test database setup to ensure the reset_for_new_game() function works correctly.
+- Verified that the database reset logic successfully clears all records from turns, players, and games.

 ## Next Steps